puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_virtual.markdown

 ### Virtual Resources in Classes

 If a virtual resource is contained in a class, it cannot be realized unless the class is declared at some point during the compilation.
+A common pattern is to declare a class full of virtual resources and then use a collector to choose the set of resources you need:

+{% highlight ruby %}
+    include virtual::users
+    User <| groups == admin or group == wheel |>
+{% endhighlight %}

 ### Defined Resource Types